mengxu98/Bioinformatics_resources_collection/README.md

 A comprehensive collection of bioinformatics resources, focusing on single-cell RNA sequencing (scRNA-seq) and related fields.
 This repository organizes resources into different categories for easy access and reference.

+> [!IMPORTANT]
+> **NEW: Web Admin Interface Available!** We've added a visual web management tool to easily add and update resources.
+Run `python start_web_admin.py` to access the interface at http://localhost:5001.
+This tool features smart paper information extraction, bilingual support, and seamless integration with the existing workflow.

 ## 📚 Categories

 ### [Articles](https://mengxu98.github.io/Bioinformatics_resources_collection/posts/articles/index.html)